vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 As Java, C# does not allow to have a nested class with the same name as enclosing class

-Other languages (e.g. Rust, Golang..) do not have the concept of nested classes.

 ## Appendix